Pandas Add or Insert Row to DataFrame

 5 Pyspark 26000 50days 3000

-By using df.loc[Index_label]=new_row you can add a list as a row to the DataFrame at a specified index, In add at the end get the index of the last record using DataFrame.loc['Index5',:] function.
+By using df.loc[Index_label]=new_row, you can add/insert a list as a row to the DataFrame at a specific index label.
+Let’s add the list as a row to DataFrame at the last index position using DataFrame.loc['Index5',:] function.

 # Add specific row/index name using DataFrame.loc[]